Tell us how you came to TPOM.

 At first, I thought I would go straight home.
 But then I saw a TPOM brochure at the Northeast Annex and I decided I needed to do the halfway house route.
 I kept feeling like the Lord was calling me to a program like TPOM’s.

-What were some of the concerns when you first arrived?
+What were some of the things you were thinking about when you first arrived?

 Subscribe to our newsletter for important TPOM updates, events, and inspiring stories of transformation.